santoshsmalagi/Developer-Essentials/GCC/README.md

 For more information on GCC environment variables, see:
 [Environment Variables Affecting GCC](https://gcc.gnu.org/onlinedocs/gcc/Environment-Variables.html)

-## Example compilation command in Ubuntu 22.04 LTS
+## Example Search Paths for Headers and Libraries in Ubuntu

 Run with ``-v`` flag turned on, so that GCC can report the search paths for headers and library object files: